Financial Aid and Scholarships

 COD Study Abroad Scholarship Applicants must have completed 12 hours of COD credit, have a cumulative GPA of 2.75 or greater, and be enrolled in 8 or more COD credits at the time of application.
 Up to $2,000 may be awarded.
 Deadlines are Oct.
 20 for spring, Feb.
 20 for summer and May 1 for fall.

-COD Spanish Heritage Language Learners Scholarship (Spain or Costa Rica) Exclusively for the COD Summer Language Immersion programs, preference is given to applicants who are enrolled in or have completed a COD heritage speaker course, and have a cumulative GPA of 2.0 or greater.
+COD Dr. Jaco Scholarship for Spanish Heritage Language Learners (Spain or Costa Rica) Exclusively for the COD Summer Language Immersion programs, preference is given to applicants who are enrolled in or have completed a COD heritage speaker course, and have a cumulative GPA of 2.0 or greater.
 Up to $1,000 will be awarded.
 Application is open January 1 until February 20.

 COD Bordeaux Study Abroad Scholarship (France) Exclusively for study abroad on the COD Bordeaux summer language immersion program, up to $1,000 will be awarded.
 Applicants may be a full or part-time student at COD and have a cumulative GPA of 2.75 or greater.
 Application is open January 1 until February 20.